-It is important to provide ongoing opportunities for the voices of the children/ young people in a school to be heard, taken account of and given due weight, and responded to in a meaningful way.
-It is also important to involve students in the school plans at the start of a new school year.
-Students will benefit from clear messages, communicated in a meaningful and developmentally appropriate way, about:
+It is important to remember to provide ongoing opportunities for the voices of the children/ young people in a school to be heard, taken account of and given due weight, and responded to in a meaningful way.
+It is also important to involve students in the school plans to ensure safety as we reopen schools.
+Students will benefit from:

-- The arrangements in place to keep children/young people safe, and the rationale for these arrangements - How the school will support their wellbeing I, which will in turn support their reengagement with learning - Their own responsibilities in helping to keep the school environment safe - This may involve parents supporting the communication of these messages in advance of the student returning to school, depending on their age or stage of development - Being invited to contribute to reviews of the whole school approach and letting them know how their views were taken into account. - Understanding how they can proactively support their own wellbeing by getting enough sleep, establishing routines, eating healthily, getting physical exercise, taking time for creativity etc. - Hearing that it's normal to feel anxious or worried about coming back to school.
-This is a time of change, and it's normal to feel anxious or worried at times of change. - Being invited to share their concerns or worries with relevant school personell, within a safe forum - As appropriate to their age and stage of development, knowing how and where to get support (gov.ie/backtoschool).
+- Clear messages, communicated in a meaningful and developmentally appropriate way, about: - the arrangements in place to reopen schools and keep children/young people safe, and the rationale for these arrangements - how the school will support their wellbeing on return to school, which will in turn support their reengagement with learning - their own responsibilities in helping to keep the school environment safe.
+This may involve parents/carers supporting the communication of these messages in advance of the student returning to school, depending on their age or stage of development. - Being invited to contribute to reviews of the whole school approach and letting them know how their views were taken into account. - Understanding how they can proactively support their own wellbeing by getting enough sleep, establishing routines, eating healthily, getting physical exercise, taking time for creativity etc. - Hearing that it's normal to feel anxious or worried about coming back to school.
+This is a time of change, and it's normal to feel anxious or worried at times of change. - · Being invited to share their concerns or worries with the school, within a safe forum - As appropriate to their age and stage of development, knowing how and where to get support (gov.ie/backtoschool)